Key takeaways

 5. Tamiya 1:24 Mazda RX-7 - best scale model kit

-Different hobby skill tree.
+Check price on Amazon →Different hobby skill tree.
 Tamiya's 1:24 car kits require glue, paint, and decal application - but the precision of the molding and the depth of the parts list are the global benchmark for scale modeling.
+It's for builders who want to learn brush or airbrush painting and don't mind a longer learning curve.

 Buying Guide: What to Look For